code42/py42/CONTRIBUTING.md

 eval "$(pyenv virtualenv-init -)"
 ```

-Then, create your virtual environment:
+Then, create your virtual environment.
+While py42 runs on python 2.7 and 3.5+, a 3.6+ version is required for development in order to run all of the unit tests and style checks.

 ```bash
 $ pyenv install 3.6.10